Shapiro–Senapathy algorithm: S&S - Algorithm for identifying splice sites, exons and split genes

+SSA's PWM-based framework influenced subsequent computational methods, including machine learning and neural network approaches, for splice-site prediction and alternative splicing research.
+It remains a foundational tool in genomics and disease studies.

 Discovering the mechanisms of aberrant splicing in diseases

 The Shapiro–Senapathy algorithm has been used to determine the various aberrant splicing mechanisms in genes due to deleterious mutations in the splice sites, which cause numerous diseases.
 Deleterious splice site mutations impair the normal splicing of the gene transcripts, and thereby make the encoded protein defective.
-A mutant splice site can become “weak” compared to the original site, due to which the mutated splice junction becomes unrecognizable by the spliceosomal machinery.
+A mutant splice site can become "weak" compared to the original site, due to which the mutated splice junction becomes unrecognizable by the spliceosomal machinery.
 This can lead to the skipping of the exon in the splicing reaction, resulting in the loss of that exon in the spliced mRNA (exon-skipping).
 On the other hand, a partial or complete intron could be included in the mRNA due to a splice site mutation that makes it unrecognizable (intron inclusion).
 A partial exon-skipping or intron inclusion can lead to premature termination of the protein from the mRNA, which will become defective leading to diseases.
 The S&S has thus paved the way to determine the mechanisms by which a deleterious mutation could lead to a defective protein, resulting in different diseases depending on which gene is affected.